Pitter Patter, Play Box, Have Fun & Let’s Get Atter!!

 Play lacrosse the way the top players in the world do to get better.
 Origins Lacrosse will be offering a fantastic opportunity for any player that wants to take their game to the next level!

-By now everyone knows that #boxmakesyoubetter!
-Origins Lacrosse Club is back with it’s 8th year of real Box Lacrosse.
+By now everyone knows that box makes you better!
+Origins Lacrosse Club is back with another great year of Real Box Lacrosse.
 By participating in our Box program every athlete is guaranteed to see a lot of action, get a great workout, increase their lacrosse IQ and improve their stick skills.
 This style of lacrosse is fast, intense and 100% Awesome!

 What is Box Lacrosse?
 Box Lacrosse is the indoor version of the game in lacrosse.
 This version of lacrosse is incredibly popular with the men’s game specifically in Canada.
 With the growing trend of Canadian players being recruited to NCAA programs- more men’s college coaches now having their American players participating in box training.
 The strategy of Box Lacrosse is similar to that of basketball, with all five runners involved in the offense and the defense.
 Added to the appeal are the speed and excitement created by a 30 second shot clock.
 The combination of action and reaction makes Box as much fun to play as it is to watch.